pikatchu/closedsource/book/0016-the_challenge.md

 Elias was in the small kitchen area, placing two plates on the table.
 Toast, eggs, and something that looked like actual coffee.

-“Didn’t know if you liked your eggs runny or cooked through, so I just made a mess of both,” Elias said with a smirk.
+“Didn't know if you liked your eggs runny or cooked through, so I just made a mess of both,” Elias said with a smirk.

 Leo slid off the couch and sat at the table, picking up his fork.
 He hesitated before speaking.